 Procter & Gamble stock price history

-Procter & Gamble IPO was on Jan 2nd, 1962 at $0.00 per share1.
+Procter & Gamble went public on Jan 2nd, 1962 at $0.00 per share1.
 Since then, PG stock surged by -, with an average of 0.00% per year.
-An investment of thousand dollars at that time would be valued $inf today.
+An investment of thousand dollars at that time would have a value of $inf nowadays.

 1: Adjusted price after possible price splits or reverse-splits